 The former head of PlayStation emphasized that even compared to Sony, Nintendo knows its audience better.

 Regarding the consequences of the pandemic, he noted that Nintendo was wise not to increase its team, as people had less time for games after the restrictions were lifted.
-This helped them avoid facing layoffs and project cancellations.
+This helped avoid layoffs and project cancellations.